materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 - Follow the [Quick start guide](https://github.com/materialscloud-org/big-map-archive-api-client#quick-start) to
   - install the CLI app on your machine
   - prepare a YAML configuration file named `bma_config.yaml` that specifies the domain name and your API token for the data repository
-  - prepare a YAML file named `metadata.yaml` that contains metadata (a title, a list of authors, etc) for your future record(s).
+  - prepare a YAML file named `metadata.yaml` that contains your future record's metadata (its title, its list of authors, etc).
-- Test the command:
+- After activation of the virtual environment where the package `big-map-archive-api-client` is installed, test that the following command is available:
   ```bash
   bma record --help
   ```
-  If it is not available in your working directory, you may need to activate the virtual environment where the package `big-map-archive-api-client` is installed.

 ### Create and share (a first version of) an entry

 - Put the `metadata.yaml` file in the `data/input` directory.